Back to blog Technical guide

 }

-• Authentication issues: invalid or missing API key
+• Authentication problems: invalid or missing API keys

-• Bad inputs: unsupported file types, corrupted PDFs, unreachable URLs
+• Invalid inputs: unsupported file types, corrupted documents, unreachable URLs

-• Job failures: documents the model simply can’t process
+• Job failures: documents the model cannot process

-The SDK includes built-in retry logic for transient errors, but you should still:
+The SDK includes retry logic for transient errors, but you should still wrap calls in try/catch, log the jobId and input metadata, and apply your own timeouts for long-running jobs.

 try {